 We understand there's a lot that you might want to know about camp this year.
 Here are some of the key details.

-If you have other questions, feel free to contact our Rosh Machane.
+If you have other questions, feel free to contact our Rosh Mach Doron Snoyman

 WHEN IS CAMP?

-Machane Betochi is running from the 20th to the 24th of December this year.
+Winter Camp is running from the 10th to the 15th of July this year.

 WHO DO I SPEAK TO REGARDING SUBSIDIES?